Skip to main content

 From source code

-If you’ve developed your own subgraph, you can deploy it from your system.
-In our example we’ll be using the open source POAP subgraph.
+If you’ve developed your own subgraph, you can deploy it from the source.
+In our example we’ll work off of a clone of the POAP subgraph.
+First we need to clone the Git repo.

 Now change into that directory.
 From here, we’ll build the subgraph from templates.
 Open source subgraphs have different instructions to get them to build, so check the README.md or look at the package.json for hints as to the correct build commands.
 Usually it’s a two step process, but since POAP is deployed on multiple chains, there’s one extra step at the start to generate the correct data from templates.